laszlokiraly/DS-Applied-Deep-Learning/learnings/time-tracking.md

 - include hrnet model into transfer learning for heritage dataset with F1-Score (8h)
 - run experiments on all models and evaluate/document results (2h)
 - refactor code to own files (2h)
+- prediction of a single image (4.5h)
+- dockerfile and flask (5.5h)